Montspy/LooPyGen/README.md

-# LRC Batch Mint System
+# LooPyMint2

+This is the unofficial Loopring Python Minter on Layer 2.
+Don't be fooled, this tool does much more than just minting!

-This system utilizes a few parts.
+The system utilizes a few parts:

 1. Python to generate images and metadata according to the standards for the new Layer 2 marketplace.
 2. NodeJS to pre-calculate CIDs on images and metadata files.